omgzsa/greenspark-exercise/README.md

 ## API Integration

-Product widget data is fetched from custom api route.
-For that one should create a .env file in the root directory and add the provided mock api. `NUXT_API_URL=<provided_endpoint>`
+Product widget data is fetched from custom api route through a pinia store.
+For that, one should create a .env file in the root directory and add the provided mock api. `NUXT_API_URL=<provided_endpoint>`

 ## Usage

-Run the application: npm run serve
+- Run the dev server: `npm run dev`
-Open the application in your browser: http://localhost:8080
+- Navigate to `http://localhost:3000` in your browser

+- run build: `npm run build`
+- check out with `node .output/server/index.mjs`

+- run generate: `npm run generate`
+- check out with `npx serve .output/public`

 ## Features